The Complete Guide To Bantam Chicken Breeds: Is a Bantam Chicken Right for You?

 You can always enjoy the tiny little eggs these birds produce – expect around 2 creamy-white-shelled eggs per week!

 The Dutch Booted, or Sabelpoot, is an old bantam ornamental breed.
-These are rare and special birds that have feathered legs, yet unbearded faces.
+These are rare and special birds that have feathered legs yet unbearded faces.

 Booted hens are usually calm, whereas roosters may be fairly contentious.
-Booted bantam chickens tolerate confinement well and are talented flyers, so they can benefit greatly from a high coop that allows them to take to the air from time to time.
+Booted bantam chickens tolerate confinement well and are talented flyers, so they can benefit greatly from a high coop space that allows them to take to the air from time to time.

-Temperament-wise, Japanese hens are docile while roosters are generally aggressive.
+Temperament-wise, Japanese hens are docile, while roosters are generally aggressive.

 This antique breed is said to have arrived in England before the 1500s from a Southeast Asian nation that, up to this date, is still unknown.